-Provision is made for deferred tax liabilities, using the liability method, on all material timing differences, including revaluation gains and losses on investments recognised in the Statement of Income and Contingency Reserve.
+Provision is made for deferred tax liabilities, using the liability method, on all material timing differences, including revaluation gains and losses on investments recognised in the Statement of Income and Contingency Reserves.

 Deferred tax is calculated at the rates at which it is expected that the tax will arise.
-Deferred tax is recognised in the income and expenditure account for the period, except to the extent that it is attributable to a gain or loss that is recognised directly in the statement of total recognised gains and losses.
+Deferred tax is recognised in the Statement of Income and Contingency Reserves for the period, except to the extent that it is attributable to a gain or loss that is recognised directly in the Contingency Reserves.
 Deferred tax balances are not discounted.

 Deferred tax assets are recognised to the extent that they are regarded as recoverable.
-Assets are regarded as recoverable when it is regarded as more likely than not that there will be suitable net taxable income from which the future reversal of the underlying timing differences can be deducted.
+Assets are regarded as recoverable when it is more likely than not that there will be suitable net taxable income from which the future reversal of the underlying timing differences can be deducted.